 A Debt Management Plan (DMP for short) is an agreement between you and your creditors to repay your unsecured debt in manageable monthly instalments.
 Because a DMP is an informal arrangement, you are not lawfully obliged to remain within it until its completion.
-As such, you can choose to leave at any time to pursue another type of debt management.
+As such, you can choose to leave at any time from DMP to an IVA, or an other debt solution.

 Why would you want to leave a DMP?

 Different debt solutions suit different situations.
 Because circumstances are always changing, you may want to leave a DMP for a number of reasons.
 For one, the nature of a DMP means that creditors have no obligation to freeze interest and charges on your account.
 The increasing interest and charges may then become too expensive for you to cope with, and could worsen your situation rather than improve it.

 Another reason for wanting to leave a DMP could be a change in your financial situation.
 You may find you have less coming in at the end of the month, and you can no longer afford the repayments initially agreed upon.

 On the other hand, your financial situation may improve.
 Perhaps you’ve come into a lump sum via inheritance or otherwise.
 You want to use this extra money to pay off your debts more quickly.
 In this case, you can choose a debt settlement, to pay off part – or all – of your debt.

 In an Individual Voluntary Arrangement (IVA) your Insolvency Practitioner can put these funds towards making a full and final offer to clear your debts.

 An IVA is a legally binding debt solution and a form of insolvency,.
 It allows you to pay off a proportion of your debt over a fixed period of time.